Join abundance project

 You, your partners, supporters and other team members will get access to CAPCA training platform where you will learn a new theme.
 The online course will include home work that helps you to learn about citizenship, community development and business skills.
 You can do your studying at your own pace and we will provide online support using WhatsApp if you have any questions.

-Each week we will come together online on Thursdays at 6pm - 7.30pm to discuss and share what we learnt together.
+Each week we will come together online on Thursdays at 6.30pm - 8.00pm to discuss and share what we learnt together.
 The modules demonstrate what real citizenship looks like, or can look like.
 Some of these ideas are more than 200 years old, others come from a book just published last month.
 After the introductory session, the themes for each week will be Freedom, Life, Purpose, Home, Support and Money, six Keys to Citizenship, held together by Love, the keyring.
 The model is based on the work of Dr Simon Duffy, the founder of Citizen Network, a global network for inclusion, citizenship and community development.
-The final week will be a review of the journey we’ve travelled, and how it will be used at Galway Christmas market from November to January through December.
+The final week will be a review of the journey we’ve travelled, and how it will be used at Craft Store and community actions during November and December.

 In these meetings you will have an opportunity to say on the topics we discuss.
 We’ll review some of the main things from the week’s theme in a free-flowing, participant-led process.
 This way, you will learn from the leadership team, and practice leadership skills.
 Fionn and Jonathan will be the main facilitators of the course.
-Besides Fionn, each module will have a guest presenter with Down syndrome who will design and deliver parts of the course, sharing personal experiences that relate to the evening’s theme.
+The curriculum has been updated from the previous CAPCA training with the help of a design team, consisting of persons with Down syndrome who participated previously.

-Because the course work online will be a combination of personal online studies and discussions between participants, it’s important that all applicants intend to participate in all or nearly all sessions.
-All course participants will receive a certificate of completion and a copy of a new book Everyday Citizenship, a key source for our curriculum, whether you attend in person or not.
+Because the course work online will be a combination of personal studies and discussions between participants, it’s important that all applicants intend to participate in all or nearly all sessions.
+All course participants will receive a certificate of completion and a copy of a new book Everyday Citizenship, a key source for our curriculum.

 Factory